 Many drivers have sleep apnea.
 In fact, a 2002 study estimated that nearly 33% of commercial truck drivers suffered from mild to severe obstructive sleep apnea.
 Lifestyle factors associated with being “on the road” account for many truck drivers having sleep disorders.

 Attorney Doug Carter knows about sleep apnea firsthand because at a time in his life when he was heavier and smoked, he was diagnosed with the condition.
 Despite that diagnosis, Mr. Carter maintained his pilot’s license.
 Doing so required rigorous testing and compliance.
 Because he knows what it takes to be compliant, he knows when drivers are cutting corners and putting others at risk.

 At the Carter Law Offices, we have spent the last decade-and-a-half focusing on one thing: getting the best possible results for our clients.
 To do this, we must conduct thorough investigations in trucking accident cases.
 We work with well-qualified experts and review truckers’ employment records to spot any problems.
 When we have reason to believe that there was an issue, we discover the answers.

 If you or a loved one has been hurt by a fatigued truck driver, our experienced attorneys are here to help.
-To schedule a free initial consultation at our law office in Kansas City, contact us online or call 816-283-3500.
+To arrange a free initial consultation at our law office in Kansas City, contact us online or call 816-287-9326.